Nadya Hutagalung

 Nadya Yuti Hutagalung is an Indonesian-Australian model, actress, and presenter.
 She is known as the host and judge of the first two cycles of Asia's Next Top Model, one of the first VJs on MTV Asia, and a VJ on American MTV.

-She was born in Sydney to an Australian mother and an Indonesian father.
-She married Desmond Koh at the Uma Ubud in Bali on December 16, 2006, and currently resides in Singapore.
-She is a practising Buddhist.
+She was born in Sydney to an Australian mother and an Indonesian Batak father.
+Her first marriage was with Korean stuntman Jung Doo-hong in 1998.
+She later married Desmond Koh at the Uma Ubud in Bali on 16 December 2006, and currently resides in Singapore.
+She practices Buddhism.

-Besides her modelling, she's also a MediaWorks artist, painter, and jewellery designer.
-She launched her own sustainable jewelry line called OSEL, which means ŒClear Light¹ in Tibetan.
+Besides her modeling, she's also a MediaWorks artist, painter, and jewelry designer.
+She launched her sustainable jewelry line called OSEL, which means ŒClear Light¹ in Tibetan.